-Wilderness Visitors in the 21st Century: Diversity, Day Use, Perceptions and Preferences.
-International Journal of Wilderness, August 2000.

-Chimner, R. A. and D. J. Cooper

-Carbon dynamics of pristine and hydrologically modified fens in the southern Rocky Mountains.
-Canadian Journal of Botany 81: 477-491.

-Chornesky, E.A. and J.M.
-Randall

-The Threat of Invasive Alien Species to Biological Diversity: Setting a Future Course.
+- 2000 Wilderness Visitors in the 21st Century: Diversity, Day Use, Perceptions and Preferences.
+International Journal of Wilderness, August 2000. - Chimner, R.A. and D.J.
+Cooper - 2003 Carbon dynamics of pristine and hydrologically modified fens in the southern Rocky Mountains.
+Canadian Journal of Botany 81: 477-491. - Chornesky, E.A. and J.M.
+Randall - 2003 The Threat of Invasive Alien Species to Biological Diversity: Setting a Future Course.
 Annals of the Missouri Botanical Garden 90(1): 67-76.

-Christenson, D. P.
+Christenson, D.P.

-History of trout introductions in California high mountain lakes.
-Pp 9-15 in Symposium on the management of high lakes in California national parks.
-(A. Hall and R. May, editors).
-May 9-16, San Francisco, California Trout, Inc.
+1977 History of trout introductions in California high mountain lakes.
+Pages 9-15 in A. Hall and R. May (eds.)
+Symposium on the management of high lakes in California national parks.
+San Francisco: California Trout, Inc.